ibm-cloud-docs/Cloudant/guides/mvcc.md

 To compare the revisions to see what has been changed, your application gets all of the versions from the database.

-#### Example commands to retrieve all versions of a document from the database
+See the following example commands to retrieve all versions of a document from the database:

 ```http
 http://$ACCOUNT.cloudant.com/products/$_ID